 What Is DUI

 Whether you are a party animal or an occasional drinker, there may have been more than one time that you got behind the wheel without much care.
 Then, if it was a lucky day that got you home or, on the contrary, you got pulled over by the cops is something you will never forget.
 In most countries, including Canada, there are strict laws imposing restrictions on motorists while driving under influence of any intoxicating substance that causes impairment.
-In Ontario, the strict regulations have heavy penalties on impaired driving so that safe driving habits and rules of the road are adhered to.
+In Ontario, strict regulations have heavy penalties on impaired driving so that safe driving habits and rules of the road are adhered to.

 In Ontario, as per statistical data in 2015, there is a rise in the number of people driving after drug use.
 There are reports to show that driving while or after smoking marijuana, is more prevalent among the youth than those driving after drinking.
 According to the Centre for Addiction and Mental Health, Ontario drivers from grades 10 to 12 have a 4% average of drunk driving while 10% drove after smoking marijuana.
-As per Ministry of Transportation of Ontario, if you are found to have BAC levels equal to 0.08 or more and/or if you refuse to comply with an alcohol or drug test, you may have to face the following grave consequences.
+As per the Ministry of Transportation of Ontario, if you are found to have BAC levels equal to 0.08 or more and/or if you refuse to comply with an alcohol or drug test, you may have to face the following grave consequences.

 - You may have to pay administrative fees of $180.